Konstantin-Bogdanoski/Blanket-Clusterer-Docs/documentation/how-it-works.md

         return find_most_common_words[0..3]
 ```

-Beside these methods, there are other methods that are used by the module and are not explained
+Along with these methods, there are other methods that are used by the module which are not explained or mentioned in
-or mentioned in this documentation.
+this documentation.
+Because this is open-source, you, as a user, can easily modify any line of code you wish.